Using a nested anomaly detection machine learning algorithm to study the neutral triple gauge couplings at an \texorpdfstring{$e^+e^-$}{e+e-} collider: Summary

-As a case study, the nTGCs at $\sqrt{s}=250\;{\rm GeV}$ are investigated in this letter.
-It can be shown that while the IF algorithm is not satisfactory, the MIF is useful in this case.
-As an automatic ESS, MIF can achieve compatible discriminative ability compared to the traditional ESS without knowing at all what operator is under study.
-For $f_{\tilde{B}W}<0$, a stronger constraint can be set with the help of MIF cut.
+As a complement to the AD algorithms, the problems that a nested AD algorithm targets are those that are no longer AD.
+As a case study, the nTGCs at $\sqrt{s}=250\;{\rm GeV}$ are investigated in this paper.
+It can be shown that while the IF algorithm is not satisfactory, the NIF is useful in this case.
+As an automatic ESS, the NIF can achieve compatible discriminative ability compared to the traditional ESS without knowing at all what operator is under study.
+For $f_{\tilde{B}W}<0$, a stronger constraint can be set with the help of an NIF cut.
 On the other hand, in the region that the negative interference is dominant, i.e. $\sigma (f_{\tilde{B}W}\neq 0)<\sigma (f_{\tilde{B}W}= 0)$, the traditional ESS is better.
 In this region, the pattern how the anomaly score changes is complicated and needs more exploration.
-In this case, MIF cut is still competitive because it achieves a discrimination capacity close to that of traditional ESS without kinematic analysis.
+In this case, the NIF cut is still competitive because it achieves a discrimination capacity close to that of traditional ESS without kinematic analysis.